ezoerner/c-star-path-j/README.md

 thrift
 ------
-Implementations of `StructuredDataAccessSupport` for column and super column family access, using the [Hector client](https://github.com/hector-client/hector) library (and therefore Thrift) for transport and low level operations.
+Implementations of `StructuredDataAccessSupport` for standard column family access, using the [Hector client](https://github.com/hector-client/hector) library (and therefore Thrift) for transport and low level operations.
+**Note:** Support for super column families is planned but not yet implemented.

 core
 ----